IBM/CodeEngine/content/posts/remote-bob-run-bob-shell-in-the-cloud/index.md

 **Apiserver** is a thin authenticated relay deployed as a Code Engine application.
 It maintains an in-memory agent registry, issues short-lived single-use tokens, and proxies WebSocket frames between the browser and the job-agent without inspecting the payload.
 It scales to zero when no agent is connected — zero idle cost.

 **Job-agent** is a Go binary deployed as a Code Engine job run.
 On startup it dials the apiserver control WebSocket, registers the `ttyd` service, and handles relay connections by piping raw frames between the apiserver and a local `ttyd` process.
 It runs `tmux` → Bob Shell inside `ttyd` and provides a health endpoint for the job run lifecycle.
-An idle timeout shuts it down automatically.
+Code Engine job runs have a maximum execution time of 24 hours, which is also the maximum lifetime of a Remote Bob session.
+For workloads that must run beyond that limit, Code Engine's [daemon run mode](https://cloud.ibm.com/docs/codeengine?topic=codeengine-job-daemon) is the path forward.

 **Browser client** is a single self-contained HTML file loaded from `file://`.
 It authenticates with the gateway password, opens a WebSocket relay connection, and renders the terminal using xterm.js — no server-side rendering, no CDN dependencies.